Agnipath scheme voluntary, those having problem don't join: HC | Law-Order

 ''Is it not a pure domain of policy?
 Why should we strike down the scheme as bad,” the bench asked.

-Another petitioner, who was arguing in person, said he has retired from the Indian Army and now practicing as a lawyer.
-He said the authorities should be asked to reconsider the Agnipath scheme as the six months of training to be imparted to agniveers is not enough and it is a very short time and it is not easy to get trained.
+Another petitioner, who was arguing in person, said he has retired from the Indian Army and now practising as a lawyer.
+He said the authorities should be asked to reconsider the Agnipath scheme as the six months of training to be imparted to Agniveers is not enough and it is a very short time and it is not easy to get trained.

 He claimed that this way the authorities would be compromising national security and that the quality of personnel will be affected.